githubnext/copilot-workspace-user-manual/README.md

   - [Settings](settings.md)
 * [Change Notes](changes.md)

+## Overview

+Copilot Workspace now includes a feature for automated PR creation.
+When enabled, creating an issue in a repository will automatically trigger the creation of a first-round PR.
+The PR will be based on the initial analysis of the issue and will include a draft implementation plan.
+The user can review and modify the PR before finalizing it.
+For more details on how to enable this feature, please refer to the [settings section](settings.md).

 ## Feedback

 To give general feedback, please join the [GitHub Next Discord](https://discord.gg/FeGshJZ2yy) and post in the [#copilot-workspace](https://discord.com/channels/735557230698692749/1237161687233200279) forum channel.
 Please provide a share link to the workspace and a description of the issue you're facing so that we can help you more effectively.